ScottMcGready/the-conference-bible/organisation_and_planning.md

 When choosing your date, remember to check holiday schedules such as half terms / school holidays and be mindful that different districts have different half terms.
 You can use [infosecmap.com](https://infosecmap.com/) to check other conferences scheduled around your potential chosen date.

+## Accounting

+An accounting tool to keep track of money and invoices is a good investment.
+If you're comfortable doing everything in spreadsheets and word documents, that's absolutely fine - but having a tool or system that automatically generates invoices, calculates due dates for payment, keeps track of expendature, and sends automatic chasers for late payers can be a massive benefit.

+Regardless of whether you end up using a dedicated tool, spreadsheet system, or good old fashioned paper based accounting - it is really important to ensure all members of your committee/organisation team can see the health of the bank balance, invoices sent (and their status), and any expected costs.

 ## Advisors

 Having a friendly face that's done it all before can massively reduce the pressure of running an event.
 Their guidance, and experience, can help with many of the common issues that may crop up.
 Other conference organisers are often incredibly happy to assisting others run a successful event, provided you aren't trying to run one in competition with them ;).